tekknolagi/isdt/assignments/03-vcs-investigative.md

 1. What date did Jim get interested in baking?
 Please give the full author date.
 1. How many grocery trips have there been?
-1. How many committers are there?
+1. How many people have authored commits in the repository?
 Who are they?
 1. Who went and bought carrots?
 In what commit?
 1. Which branch did Bridget use to submit her tips?
 1. Who took the cookie from the cookie jar?